- As low as $315/Night

 - Approximately 513 square feet

-This one-bedroom condo is located on the 12th floor of the oceanfront North Tower and has been refreshed with all-new coastal-style furnishings, floor, paint, and decor for all the amenities of home.
+This one-bedroom condo is located on the 12th floor of the oceanfront North Tower and has been modernized with all-new coastal-style furnishings, floor, paint, and decor for all the amenities of home.
 The living area has countless oceanfront vistas.
 The couch pulls out o a full-size (memory foam) bed.
 There is a pull-out murphy bed full size.

 About the Area